dclause/search_autocomplete/README.txt

 Place all files from this 2.x version in this sites/all/modules/search_autocomplete or equivalent folder.

-Run the update script.
+From 1.x to 2.0 => Run the update script.
 Make sure to run the udpate functions.
+From 2.0 to 2.1 => Just flush the cache.

 If you're having trouble installing this module, please ensure that your tar program is not flattening the directory tree, truncating filenames or losing files.

 ---------------------------------------------------------------------------------
--- 3. Setting Search Autocomplete
+-- 3. Setting Search Autocomplete :

 Navigate to /admin/settings/search_autocomplete